 - Go to your profile and click on Edit.

 - Add a profile picture.
 Tip: I strongly recommend using a clear headshot.
-People like to know the face behind your brand.
-Your visitors are more likely to bond to you and your blog when they feel like they know you.
-I know this might be a scary thing to some of you guys, but you have to overcome these feelings to become successful.
+People like to know who’s the face behind your brand.
+Your visitors are more likely to bond with you and your blog when they feel like they know you.
+I know this might be a scary thing to some of you gals, but you have to overcome these feelings to become successful.

 - Display name: fill in your name and your company name.
-If there is some space left, I also advise to include keywords associated with your blog/brand.
+If there is some space left, I also advise including keywords associated with your blog/brand.
 This will help other users understand what type of Pins they can expect to be pinned on this profile.

-- About your profile: This is the moment you tell your readers exactly what you’re doing and what you stand for.
-Aim to use as many keywords (for your SEO) as possible!
+- About your profile: This is where you tell your readers exactly what you’re doing and what you stand for.
+Aim to use as many keywords (for SEO) as possible!

 This is what it will look like 🙂